olofwalker/ting/README.md

 Ting is a command-line driven, file-based, ticket management system.

-A Ting project is initialized in the current folder by creating a base folder (`.ting`) and three sub-folders, one for each of the available ticket states.
+A Ting project is initialized in the current folder.
+It creates a base folder (`.ting`) and three sub-folders, one for each of the available ticket states.

  - When you add a new ticket, it's added to the `Todo` folder.
  - When you start a ticket, it's moved to the `Current` folder.